-Performance outcomes Acceptable outcomes
+Performance outcon nes Acce ptable outcomes

-Assessable development
+For assessable deve lopment

-Utility infrastructure and services
+Infrastructure and se ervices

-PO1 Development is consistent with the local government infrastructure plan and efficiently serviced by: (a) reticulated water supply and wastewater disposal infrastructure within the PIA boundaries; or (b) where reticulated services are unavailable, developer-funded on-site systems that maintain public health and ecological integrity (including achieving water sensitive urban design principles) of the AO1.1 Development is: (a) connected to Council's reticulated water supply network, including the installation of easily accessed water meters, in accordance with Planning scheme policy - water supply design; or (b) if connection to Council's reticulated water supply network is not possible, a potable on-site water supply is provided.
+serviced by: (a) reticulated water disposal infrastrustrustrustrustrustrustrustrustrustru er supply and wastewater ructure within the PIA ed services are unavailable, ed on-site systems that health and ecological ing achieving water design principles) of the (a) connected to Council's reticulated water supply network, including the installation of easily accessed water meters, in accordance with Planning scheme policy - water and sewerage (CTM Water Alliance); or if connection to Council's reticulated water supply network is not possible, a potable on-site water supply is provided.

-site and its surrounds 67 .
-Development is: (a) connected to Council's reticulated wastewater network in accordance with Planning scheme policy - sewerage system design; or (b) if connection to Council's reticulated wastewater network is not possible, an onsite wastewater disposal system is provided in accordance with: (i) for systems serving 20 or less people - Environmental Protection (Water) Policy 1997 and the On Site Sewerage Code (NR&M July 2002) and Australian Standard AS/NZS1547; or (ii) for systems serving more than 20 people - an appropriate system that does not result in direct or cumulative adverse public health and environmental impacts within and outside the site.
+site and its surr ounas v. .
+AO1.: Devel (a) lopment is: connected to Council's reticulated wastewater network in accordance with Planning scheme policy - water and sewerage (CTM Water Alliance); or if connection to Council's reticulated wastewater network is not possible, an onsite wastewater disposal system is provided in accordance with: (i) for systems serving 20 or less people - Environmental Protection (Water) Policy 1997 and the On Site Sewerage Code (NR&M July 2002) and Australian Standard AS/NZS1547; or (ii) for systems serving more than 20 people - an appropriate system that does not result in direct or cumulative adverse public health and outside the site.